Cretezy/lazyjj/README.md

   - See different revset with `r`
   - Set a bookmark to selected change with `b`
   - Fetch/push with `f`/`p`
+  - Squash current changes to selected change with `s`
 - Files
   - View files in current change and diff in side panel
   - See a change's files from the log tab with `Enter`